tomasz-oponowicz/spoken_language_identification/README.md

 ## Performance

-The score against the test set (out-of-sample) is 97% (F1 score).
+The score against the test set (out-of-sample) is 97% (F1 metric).
 Additionally the network generalizes well and presents high score against real life content, for example podcasts or TV news.

 ## Demo